Core framework

 Holding special storytelling events

-Key Area 2.3.2 – Staff meaningful conversations around books
+Key Area 2.3.2 – Staff-led meaningful conversations around books

 Key Area 2.3.3 – Creating learner social networks

-Schools should allocate time for all learners to chat about books with each other in one of the below ways, or in another way that suits their setting:
+Schools should allocate time for all learners to chat about reading materials with each other in ways that are personally enjoyable, meaningful and engaging, using one of the below ways, or in another way that suits their setting and learners:

 Introducing book speed-dating